yuhuan-wu/LRFormer/README.md

 Issues and discussions are welcome in the repository!
 You can also contact us via sending messages to this email: wuyuhuan@mail.nankai.edu.cn

-### License

-This code is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License for Non-Commercial use only.
-Any commercial use should get formal permission first.